23+ Inspiring Things To Do In New Bedford MA: New England Whaling History

 VISIT: New Bedford Fishing Heritage Center

 Bring a fishing boat into port.
 Quickly don survival gear.
-And learn what it’s like to be a commercial fisherman, in this small but excellent museum that opened quite by accident.
+And learn what it’s like to be a commercial fisherman, in the small but excellent New Bedford Fishing Heritage Center/museum that opened quite by accident.

 What started out as an office for the annual Working Waterfront Festival has turned into a bricks-and-mortar space celebrating the “fishing industry of New Bedford Past, Present, and Future.”